Tuareg people

-The Tuareg people (/ˈtwɑɹɛɡ/; also spelled Twareg or Touareg; endonym: Imuhaɣ/Imušaɣ/Imašeɣăn/Imajeɣăn) are a large Berber ethnic group that principally inhabit the Sahara in a vast area stretching from far southwestern Libya to southern Algeria, Niger, Mali, and Burkina Faso.
-Traditionally nomadic pastoralists, small groups of Tuareg are also found in northern Nigeria.
+The Tuareg people (/ˈtwɑɹɛɡ/; also spelled Twareg or Touareg; endonym, depending on variety: Imuhaɣ, Imušaɣ, Imašeɣăn or Imajeɣăn) are a large Berber ethnic group, traditionally nomadic pastoralists, who principally inhabit the Sahara in a vast area stretching from far southwestern Libya to southern Algeria, Niger, Mali, Burkina Faso, and as far as northern Nigeria, with small communities in Chad and Sudan known as the Kinnin.

-The Tuareg speak languages of the same name (also known as Tamasheq), which belong to the Berber branch of the Afroasiatic family.
+The Tuareg speak languages of the same name, also known as Tamasheq, which belong to the Berber branch of the Afroasiatic family.

-The Tuaregs have been called the "blue people" for the indigo dye coloured clothes they traditionally wear and which stains their skin.
-They are a semi-nomadic people who practice Islam, and are descended from the indigenous Berber communities of Northern Africa, which have been described as a mosaic of local Northern African (Taforalt), Middle Eastern, European (Early European Farmers), and Sub-Saharan African-related ancestries, prior to the Arab expansion.
-Tuareg people are credited with the spreading of Islam in North Africa and the adjacent Sahel region.
+They are a semi-nomadic people who mostly practice Islam, and are descended from the indigenous Berber communities of Northern Africa, whose ancestry has been described as a mosaic of local Northern African (Taforalt), Middle Eastern, European (Early European Farmers), and Sub-Saharan African, prior to the Muslim conquest of the Maghreb.
+Some researchers have tied the origin of the Tuareg ethnicity with the fall of the Garamantes, who inhabited the Fezzan (Libya) from the 1st millennium BC to the 5th century AD.
+Tuareg people are credited with spreading Islam in North Africa and the adjacent Sahel region.

-Tuareg society has traditionally featured clan membership, social status and caste hierarchies within each political confederation.
-The Tuareg have controlled several trans-Saharan trade routes and have been an important party to the conflicts in the Saharan region during the colonial and post-colonial era.
-Some researchers have tied the ethnogenesis of the Tuareg with the fall of the Garamantes who inhabited the Fezzan (Libya) from the 1st millennium BC to 5th century AD.
+Tuareg social structure has traditionally included clan membership, social status and caste hierarchies within each political confederation.
+The Tuareg have controlled several trans-Saharan trade routes and have been an important party to the conflicts in the Saharan region during the colonial and post-colonial eras.

 Names

 The origins and meanings of the name Tuareg have long been debated.
 It would appear that Twārəg is derived from the broken plural of Tārgi, a name whose former meaning was "inhabitant of Targa", the Tuareg name of the Libyan region commonly known as Fezzan.
 Targa in Berber means "(drainage) channel".
 Another theory is that Tuareg is derived from Tuwariq, the plural of the Arabic exonym Tariqi.
+Also compare Hassaniya Arabic Ṭwāreg, plural of Ṭāreg, ultimately derived from Berber targa 'drainage channel; Fezzan'.